mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 These little drones are mobile food carriers, designed to remind Aslan of natural prey on Kusyu.
 They are used where live food would be impractical.
-Freshly heated meat is attached to the _khyeseir’s_ spikes and the drone is released to run around the dining area.
+Freshly heated meat is attached to the _khyeseir's_ spikes and the drone is released to run around the dining area.

 Hits Speed TL Cost